Mr. Krabs: (grabbing Incidental 60's arm) Your luck just ran out!

 - Bubbly Crab of Mega Man X2 is one of the bosses; he only worked for the villains because they paid him enough.

 - Cucumber Quest has Captain Bubblebeard, a large crab who is the owner of a resort, and a former pirate.
-Subverted in that he makes it clear that he has moved on from his treasure-hunting days, and he's actually pretty nice to Cucumber and his friends, especially when he learns that Princess Nautilus, who Bubblebeard is friends with, is accompanying them.
+Subverted in that he makes it clear that he has moved on from his treasure-hunting days, and he's actually pretty nice to Cucumber and his friends, especially when he learns that his friend Princess Nautilus is accompanying them.

 - Fish Hooks: Randy Pincherson is a crab student know chiefly for two things: being very wealthy and being very narcissistic about his wealth.
 In the episode "Dollars and Fish", he plays the part of the strict, unforgiving loan shark whom Milo gets his money from... and who has no problem pressuring defaulting debtors with his claws.